HusainKapadia/Energy-Poverty-JRC/README.md

-## Datasets
-### Runs_households solar and no-solar (consumption and production data)

-Useful for point 1-*marketplace* and 4-*weather variations*.
-Data for energy demand (consumption) per household from a simulation of the ResLoadSIM model.
-The data is a set of time resolved energy profiles for 20 different households in Amsterdam.
-It is provided as 1-minute consumption data for 1 year (2016).

-- **runs_households_no_solar:** energy demand by 20 different consumers.
-  - Power file: has 1-min consumtion data (column 1= time, column 2= consumption).

-- **runs_households_solar**: energy demand by 20 different consumers WITH solar production.
-  - Power file: has 1-min consumption data (column 1= time, column 2= consumption).
-  - Power-Solar-Module file: last column is solar produced power that is used immediately by household.
-This power production number is a theoretical number, coming from PVGIS (see section below) combining the solar radiation and an optimum installation of the solar panel (southward facing, with an inclination).
-  - Gridbalance file: is interesting as it has power values from solar production (column 4=power into grid) that can be shared with others, thus  useful value for the marketplace.

-See ResLoadSIM manual (pg.
-11-14) for further explanation of the data.

 ### Climate/Weather data Amsterdam
 Useful for point 4-*weather variations*.
 Climate and weather data produced by [Dutch PV Portal by TU Delft](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) based on measurements by the Koninklijk Nederlands Meteorologisch Instituut (KNMI).